jverweijL/custom-language/docs/README.md

 You have to make the new local added to the list of current locales
 Goto `control panel` --> `configuration` --> `instance settings`

+4. Update labels (if needed) in `src/main/resources/content/language_gu_IN.properties`

-4. Deploy custom-language module and checkout the sign-in portlet
+5. Deploy custom-language module and checkout the sign-in portlet